 - Using Moodle Re: Customised Scripts -Moodle for Mobiles projects use of forum posting

 - YUI blog post on how to optimise for the iPhone's cache

 - Mobile Moodle (MOMO)

-- Emulators for mobile platforms
+- This forum discussion mentions some emulators for mobile platforms